Average Written Premiums for Private Passenger Vehicles in Alberta

 The answer to this question is really up for debate.
 Alberta certainly does not have the highest auto insurance rates in the country.
 That title belongs to Ontario.
 In fact, Alberta does not have the second-highest rates in the country either.
-The second place prize goes to British Columbia.
-Alberta is the province that has the third highest average auto insurance rate in Canada.
+The second-place prize goes to British Columbia.
+Alberta is the province that has the third-highest average auto insurance rate in Canada.
 Although this number might be a lot higher than some of the other provinces, you have to consider the population.
 Alberta has a much higher population than a lot of Canada.
 A higher population makes it more dangerous to drive.
-The more people there is, the higher the chance there will be an accident.
+The more people there are, the higher the chance there will be an accident.
 The more accidents, the more claims on insurance.

 Is There a Way to Get Cheaper Driving Insurance in Alberta?

 Although there is not a specific way to get cheap auto insurance in Alberta, there are many ways you can get cheaper auto insurance in general.
 If you look at a number of different insurance companies before deciding to take on a policy, you will be able to compare quotes and get a cheaper plan.
 Other things you can do involve making sure that you treat your insurance company correctly.
 Paying your fees on time, maintaining a clean driving record, and making sure your license and registration are up to date are all extremely important factors.

 Is There a Minimum Amount of Auto Insurance Coverage in Alberta?

 An insurance company puts minimum coverage amounts in place to make sure that people will be able to pay for their losses after an accident.
 In Alberta, you are required by law to have at least $200,000 in liability coverage.
 If you don’t prove that you have this amount of auto insurance coverage on your policy, you will not be able to drive.
 This is due to the fact that drivers who do not have this coverage are not allowed to register their vehicles.